wasp-lang/wasp/web/docs/auth/email.md

 It defaults to `false`.
 If `allowUnverifiedLogin` is set to `true`, the user can login without verifying their e-mail address, otherwise users will receive a `401` error when trying to login without verifying their e-mail address.

 Sometimes you want to allow unverified users to login to provide them a different onboarding experience.
 Some of the pages can be viewed without verifying the e-mail address, but some of them can't.
 You can use the `isEmailVerified` field on the user entity to check if the user has verified their e-mail address.

+If you have any questions, feel free to ask them on [our Discord server](https://discord.gg/rzdnErX).